-A nanny contract, which can be used for any type of household employment, is a detailed outline of the w engagement.
+A nanny contract, which can be used for any type of household employment, is a detailed outline of the work engagement.
 It establishes a clear understanding between you, as the employer, and your nanny regarding their duties and responsibilities and helps reduce the likelihood of issues and misunderstandings during their employment.
 A nanny contract will also set the tone of your working relationship with open and clear communications.

 Follow these tips as you prepare your own nanny contract and be sure to download your free template (Word doc).
 Customize it to suit your household’s specific needs.

 Take your time and thoughtfully consider what to include in the document.
 A nanny contract is legally binding so be sure you’re thorough in detailing the employment arrangement.
 If you are using a placement agency to find a nanny, get their advice and input.
 The contract should be easy to read and understood by you and your nanny.

 What to include in a nanny contract

 Include the start date of employment, work address, family’s contact information, number of children who will be under the nanny’s care as well as the nanny’s legal name, address and contact information.

 Specify the nanny’s schedule including when their shifts start and end, days they are expected to work, and any expectations outside of their normal hours such as working an overnight or weekend if the parents are out of town or babysitting on date night.
 You may want include their standard number of daily and weekly hours.